Welcome back to “Watchmaking Firsts,” a column in which we highlight the origins of important technology that remains relevant for watches today.

 Riehl’s achievements are all the more impressive since he was solely responsible for all design and development, more or less as a one-man operation — though he partnered with various companies for production.
 Riehl’s company changed names through the years, but the Synchronar continued to be produced in varying forms and quantities.
 The watch was a genuine phenomenon, and notable wearers included the likes of Paul McCartney and Egypt’s president Mohamed Hosni Mubarak.
 Riehl was working on a Mark V version with even more features when he passed away in 2005 and production ceased.

 Most solar-powered watches today are relatively simple and combine various other energy-conserving features (the technology is still not efficient enough to power, for example, smartwatches with full-color screens).
 While modern solar watches can be relatively inexpensive, combined with quartz technology they offer some of the most practical and user-friendly watch-wearing experiences possible.

-Notable modern solar-powered watches like Citizen‘s Eco Drive, Casio‘s Tough Solar, and Seiko Solar all use proprietary technology and take a slightly different approach.
+Notable modern solar-powered watches like Citizen‘s Eco Drive and Casio‘s Tough Solar and Seiko Solar each use proprietary technology and take a slightly different approach.
 They charge from any kind of light (not just the sun), and the convenience of never needing to worry about replacing a dead battery negates one of the most common complaints about battery-powered watches.
 It also helps such watches feel more enduring.